 Same is with your customers.
 If a survey is taking a longer time than expected, most of the respondents will leave the survey in between which will eventually decrease the response rate of your survey.
 Therefore, always give a clear estimation of time taken to complete the survey at the beginning of the survey itself.
 It is one of the best practices to be followed that conveys a message that you value the time of your respondents.

 When you create a survey, you should motivate the respondents to take the survey.
 The ideal time to do it is in the beginning of the online survey itself.

-- Introduce the purpose of your survey - Use introduction messages in your surveys like "We're conducting this survey to understand your requirements better"
+- Tell the purpose of your survey - Use introduction messages in your surveys like "We're conducting this survey to understand your requirements better"

-- Establish the importance of filling out the survey - Let your respondents know the importance of them filling out the survey, for instance, "Your feedback helps us do better"
+- Establish the importance of filling out the survey - Let your respondents know the importance of them filling out the survey, for instance, "Your feedback helps us to serve you better."

-When you are creating an online survey, avoid using any leading words or sentences in your question which can affect the answer from the respondents.
-When you put your opinion in the question, it can make the survey biased and you don't get the accurate response from the customers.
+When you are creating an online survey, avoid using any leading words or sentences in your question which can affect the answer from the customers.
+When you put your opinion in the question, it can make the survey biased and you don't get the accurate response from them.

 For instance, instead of asking "How satisfied are you with your meal today?", you can ask "Please rate your level of satisfaction with the meal today".
 The former is a leading question as it assumes that the diner was satisfied with the meal.

 Previewing and Testing your Surveys before Sending